 How Do We Coach Our Kids to Show Grit?

-As well as grit-building experiences, kids need us to coach them, so that they know how to deal with the big emotions that go hand in hand with challenge.
+As well as grit-building experiences, kids need us to coach them, so that they know how to deal with the big emotions that go hand in hand with challenges.
 Feelings like fear of failure, shame and vulnerability.

 Emotional coaching is about calming a child and helping them to understand their emotions.
-It creates the space for us to connect with kids and help them learn how to self-regulate and problem solve.
+It creates space for us to connect with kids and help them learn how to self-regulate and problem solve.

 5 Steps of Emotional Coaching